 - Phototherapy (ultraviolet light therapy)

 Pompholyx eczema usually goes away without problems, but symptoms may come back.
 Severe scratching may lead to thick, irritated skin.
+This is called lichenified skin.
 This makes the problem harder to treat.

 When to Contact a Medical Professional